Ricky Wright

 David Barnes

-Barnes has more than 25 years of law enforcement experience.
-He has served in various leadership positions including Patrol, Investigations, SWAT, Dive Team and Administration.
-He is also a 20-year retiree from the Florida National Guard where he served in various leadership positions.
-Barnes is a graduate of the Federal Bureau of Investigations – National Academy, Session #261 and he has served as director of Services and Personnel and Professional Standards.
+Director Barnes has more than 30 years of law enforcement experience.
+He has served in various leadership positions, including Patrol, Investigations, SWAT, Dive Team, and Administration.
+He is also a 20-year retiree from the Florida National Guard, where he served in various leadership positions.
+Director Barnes is a graduate of the Federal Bureau of Investigations – National Academy, Session #261, and he has served as the Director of Services and Personnel and Professional Standards.

 Wayne McKinney